andzdroid/orui/README.md

 Set a cell to span multiple rows and columns.

+### color

+Foreground color given as a raylib Color.
+Used for text color if there is text, and texture tint if there is a texture.

 ### background_color

 The background color of the element, given as a raylib Color.